 Please send comments and suggestions to: acris [at] nynhp [dot] org

-To continue building a comprehensive, up-to-date database of information on the locations of rare species and ecological communities in New York State, we invite your contributions.
-If you have information on a rare species or ecological community, please fill out a Natural Heritage Reporting Form (two-page MS Word document).
+To continue building a comprehensive, up-to-date database of information on the locations of rare species in New York State, we invite your contributions.
+If you have information on a rare species, please fill out our Online Rare Species Reporting Form.
+If you have information on ecological communities, please fill out a Natural Heritage Reporting Form (two-page MS Word document).